Biographies and Memoirs

 John Dodson (First PhD graduate of the Department)

-an article from History of Psychology by Thomas Brothen covering the career of John Dodson of Yerkes-Dodson Law fame.
+an article from History of Psychology by Thomas Brothen, professor in the Department of Psychology, covering the career of John Dodson of Yerkes-Dodson Law fame.

 a memoir written by Marv Dunnette